Back to Blog

 Platforms: PC, PS4, PS Vita, Switch, Xbox One

-The game that proved Souls-like combat works in 2D.
-It has a full class system, equipment load, dodge rolling, and a massive interconnected world that loops back on itself the way Lordran does.
-The art style is hand-drawn and intentionally rough, which is divisive.
-But the level design and build variety are genuinely excellent.
-Local co-op makes it even better.
+Salt and Sanctuary proved the Souls formula works in 2D before Hollow Knight made it mainstream.
+It has a full class system, equipment load thresholds that affect dodge speed, scaling weapon upgrades, and a massive interconnected world that loops back on itself the way Lordran does.
+The skill tree is enormous -- a sprawling web of nodes that lets you spec into greatswords, magic, whips, prayers, or any combination thereof.
+The hand-drawn art style is deliberately rough and scratchy, which is divisive, but the level design and build variety underneath are genuinely excellent.

 Star Wars Jedi: Survivor